-I’m going to get straight to the point – Norwex Cleaning Paste is, without a word of a lie, a 5-star Norwex Product.
+I’m going to get straight to the point – Norwex Power Cleaning Paste is, without a word of a lie, a 5-star Norwex Product.

 I’d give it 10 out of 5 stars, if that was allowed.
 And Good Housekeeping magazine believed it worthy of the MOST POWERFUL CLEANING COMBO award when used alongside the EnviroCloth during their 2022 Good Housekeeping Cleaning & Organizing Awards!
-Their cleaning experts tested over 200 of the most innovative cleaning and organizing products and brought the list down to 65 winners, with Cleaning Paste and the EnviroCloth winning the Most Powerful Cleaning Combo category!
-We’ve always said Cleaning Paste is “Elbow Grease in a Jar,” and now there’s even more testing and credibility to this claim!
+Their cleaning experts tested over 200 of the most innovative cleaning and organizing products and brought the list down to 65 winners, with Norwex Power Cleaning Paste and the EnviroCloth winning the Most Powerful Cleaning Combo category!
+We’ve always said Power Cleaning Paste is “Elbow Grease in a Jar,” and now there’s even more testing and credibility to this claim!

 IN A NUTSHELL:

-I LOVE the Norwex Cleaning Paste.
+I LOVE the Norwex Power Cleaning Paste.
 I mean, I really, REALLY love it.
 Anyone who’s used it will tell you that a little goes a loooong way.
 Just a dab will do a big job.
 It’s affectionately referred to as “elbow grease in a jar”.
 It cleans tough, baked-on, stuck on grunge and gets rid of stains.
 And the best thing is, you only need a small amount!
 Just a couple of dabs will clean your entire kitchen sink (stainless steel), and a few dabs will do your bathtub!

 Depending on how much scrub power you need, you can use it with the Norwex Spirisponge or an Enviro Cloth.

 I’ve had some customers say that they would love to try it, but that the price is a little steep for a small container; it’s just too expensive.
 I thought the same thing before I bought it.
-But let me tell you, the Norwex cleaning paste lasts and lasts and LASTS.
+But let me tell you, the Norwex Power Cleaning Paste lasts and lasts and LASTS.
 Because the paste is so compact, there isn’t a tendency to use too much for the job.
 I’ve had my present container for about 4 years, and I still have over 1/2 left.
 And it’s not because I don’t use it very often… I use it ALL the time, but like I’ve already said (lots of times), a LITTLE goes a LONG way with this stuff.

-A little about Norwex Cleaning Paste
+A little about Norwex Power Cleaning Paste

 It can be used on surfaces and materials made of: